Lets Do The Time Warp Again, Return To Paraguay

 Farmacia Catedral, one of the classic business establishments on Avenida Palma in central Asuncion.
 It couldn't compete with the modern chains of pharmacies now throughout the city and recently closed.
 It is now a museum of medical instruments.

 When we lived here, we would go to the Pettirossi Market every Saturday morning to buy our fresh fruits and veggies.
 We noticed they now sell a lot more clothes and consumer goods, much of which wasn't available back then.
+A chiperia, a chipa vendor, chipa is a chewy baked donut-shaped bread that is made of corn flour, cheese, eggs, starch, oil or lard, and a tiny bit of anise.
+A view of the new Costenera Park and highway along the Rio Paraguay.

 Comments